-The pollution of the environment from excessive industrial agriculture destroys the natural values for people and the environment.
+The pollution of the environment from industrial agriculture destroys the amenity values for people and the environment.
+The birds and trees that rely on pollinators have been severely affected by increase in pesticides on their food sources.
+Our National Parks and wild spaces attract many people who enjoy the outdoors specifically to experience the wonderful diverse wildlife we have.
 Studies have shown that there has been a devastating impact on insect numbers attributable to pesticides and intensive farming methods.
 In part this is because the insects have had their food sources destroyed affecting all trophic levels of animal and bird life.
-Though no studies have been conducted in the New Zealand environment per se, Dr Ngaire Hart research found a 60% decline in native bee numbers and these bees are the primary source for native plant pollination.
-There are also many native birds that rely on insects as a food source; the piwakawaka (fantail) and kiwi to name a few.
+Though few insect studies have been conducted in New Zealand, Dr Ngaire Hart research found a 60% decline in native bee numbers and these bees are the primary source for native plant pollination.
+There are also many native birds that rely on insects as a food source; the piwakawaka (fantail) and Tauhou (wax eye) are mainly insect eating birds.